Subacute combined degeneration of spinal cord

-Subacute combined degeneration of spinal cord, also known as myelosis funiculus, or funicular myelosis, also Lichtheim's disease, and Putnam-Dana syndrome, refers to degeneration of the posterior and lateral columns of the spinal cord as a result of vitamin B12 deficiency (most common), vitamin E deficiency, and copper deficiency.
+Subacute combined degeneration of spinal cord, also known as myelosis funiculus, or funicular myelosis, also Lichtheim's disease, and Putnam-Dana syndrome, refers to degeneration of the posterior and lateral columns of the spinal cord as a result of vitamin B12 deficiency (most common).
+It may also occur similarly as result of vitamin E deficiency, and copper deficiency.
 It is usually associated with pernicious anemia.

 Signs and symptoms

 The onset is gradual and uniform.
 The pathological findings of subacute combined degeneration consist of patchy losses of myelin in the dorsal and lateral columns.
 Patients present with weakness of the legs, arms, and trunk, and tingling and numbness that progressively worsens.
 Vision changes and change of mental state may also be present.
-Bilateral spastic paresis may develop and pressure, vibration and touch sense are diminished.
+Bilateral spastic paresis may develop and pressure, vibration, and touch sense are diminished.
 A positive Babinski sign may be seen.
 Prolonged deficiency of vitamin B12 leads to irreversible nervous system damage.
 HIV-associated vacuolar myelopathy can present with a similar pattern of dorsal column and corticospinal tract demyelination.